inspec/inspec/docs/matchers.md

 # InSpec Universal Matchers Reference

-Inspec uses matchers to help compare resource values to expectations.
+InSpec uses matchers to help compare resource values to expectations.
 Matchers may be dedicated to a specific resource (such as the `aws_iam_root_user` resource's [`have_mfa_enabled`](https://www.inspec.io/docs/reference/resources/aws_iam_root_user/#have_mfa_enabled) matcher).
 If a matcher may be used on any resource type, it is _universal_.

-You may also use any matcher provided by [RSpec::Expectations](https://relishapp.com/rspec/rspec-expectations/docs), but those matchers are outside the [scope of support](https://www.inspec.io/docs/reference/inspec_and_friends/#rspec) for InSpec.
+You may also use any matcher provided by [RSpec::Expectations](https://relishapp.com/rspec/rspec-expectations/docs), but those matchers are outside of InSpec's [scope of support](https://www.inspec.io/docs/reference/inspec_and_friends/#rspec).

 The following InSpec-supported universal matchers are available: